Water Heater FAQ

 May be as simple as aerated water.
 Allow a glass of hot water to set for a few minutes.
 If the water turns clear, the condition is a natural occurrence.
 If not, call PDM for help.

-Replace the water heater with energy efficient model.
+Depending on where the leak starts determines if a repair is possible.
+If from the tank you will need to replace the water heater with energy efficient model.
 The savings in energy can help pay for the heater.
 PDM Since 1885 offers same day replacement and a variety or warranties are available.